Global well-posedness for the generalized derivative nonlinear Schr\"odinger equation: Introduction

 At first glance, it looks like one can prove Strichartz estimates for $w_x$ without losing derivatives, to obtain the corresponding bound for $\|u_x\|_{L_T^1L_x^{\infty}}$.
 Unfortunately, if we expand $\partial_t\Phi$, we get

 The first term above is problematic.
 To avoid losing derivatives, we are forced to integrate by parts off one derivative.
-However, since $|u|^{2\sigma-2}\overline{u}$ is not $C^1$ when $\sigma<1$, this will inevitably introduce negative powers of $u$, so this approach will not work. \\ \\ While the above calculations are not particularly useful for closing low-regularity estimates, they do clearly identify the main enemies in trying to close Strichartz estimates for the gauge transformed equation.
+However, since $|u|^{2\sigma-2}\overline{u}$ is not $C^1$ when $\sigma<1$, this will inevitably introduce negative powers of $u$, so this approach will not work. \\

+While the above calculations are not particularly useful for closing low-regularity estimates, they do clearly identify the main enemies in trying to close Strichartz estimates for the gauge transformed equation.
 That is, the portion of $u$ which is small or vanishes will prevent us from closing Strichartz estimates for $w$.
 Therefore, it is natural to try to somehow perform a gauge transformation which only removes some portion of the derivative nonlinearity $|u|^{2\sigma}u_x$, which corresponds to a part of $u$ for which $u$ is bounded away from zero.
 Doing this is somewhat subtle.
 We can't simply fix a universal constant $\epsilon>0$, and remove the portion of the nonlinearity for which $|u|>\epsilon$.
 This is because when the $u_x$ factor in $|u|^{2\sigma}u_x$ is at very high frequency (compared to $\epsilon$), we will still lose derivatives in the Strichartz estimate.
 To work around this issue, we perform a paradifferential expansion of the equation.
 That is, for each $j>0$, we project onto frequencies of size $\sim 2^j$ and obtain

 where $g_j$ is a perturbative term.
 The idea now is to split the coefficient $P_{<j-4}|u|^{2\sigma}=P_{<j-4}|u_{s}|^{2\sigma}+P_{<j-4}|u_{l}|^{2\sigma}$, where $u_{l}$ corresponds to the portion of $u$ which is bounded away from zero (where the lower bound depends on the frequency parameter $j$), and $u_{s}$ is the remaining portion of $u$ which is bounded above by some small $j$ dependent parameter.
 We then try to do a gauge transformation by defining